Shipping Samples to a Biorepository

 Note: If you cannot assign your Sample ID a Global ID, check to see that the sample’s requisition has the appropriate consent.
 Only samples marked on the requisition for patient notification will be eligible for biobanking and shipment.

-11. Repeat steps 5-11 until all samples are de-identified, then proceed to “Create a Shipment in OvDx”
+11. Continue scanning sample IDs and Global IDs until all samples are de-identified, then proceed to “Create a Shipment in OvDx”

 Create a Shipment in OvDx